Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Configuration.md

 sidebar_position: 0
 slug: /Configuration
 title: Configuration Guide
-description: Configure Stirling-PDF using environment variables, settings files, or in-app settings
+description: Configure Stirling PDF using environment variables, settings files, or in-app settings
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Configuration Guide

-Stirling-PDF can be configured in three ways, depending on your deployment and preferences.
+Stirling PDF can be configured in three ways, depending on your deployment and preferences.

 ## Configuration Methods